Living donor kidney transplant12 June 2023

-People choose kidney transplants to regain their health in long term.
+People choose kidney transplants to regain their health in the long term.
 A successful kidney transplant may give you the life that you miss.
-However, for better results, you must live healthily and take care of yourself as well as possible.

 After kidney transplant: